danacr/Zuri-City/README.md

 # Zuri Parking

 [pls-zh.ch](https://www.pls-zh.ch/) is a great website, but it is not mobile optimized.
-This project uses its rss feed to feed a mobile version of it.
+This project uses its rss feed for a mobile version of it.

 What started from a WebAssembly experiment ended up into just another svelte project.